Analyticdav/monty/README.md

 ## Some task on brain f^ck are also included which qpplies advanced bit manipulations

-## The interpreter uses stack and qeueues in its operations
+## The interpreter uses stack and qeueues in its operation